The Emperor's Children: Plot

 In 2001 in New York City three friends, who all showed signs of brilliance in their youth, reach their 30s without having achieved the promise they showed a decade earlier.
 Danielle Minkoff is the only one of her friends to hold a steady job, working as a producer for a TV program that makes documentaries.
 Marina Thwaite is the daughter of a revered literary critic and author Murray Thwaite and his wife Annabel.
 Years earlier, Marina secured a contract to write a book about children's fashion, and having used up all her advance money and facing a hard deadline, moves back into her childhood home with her parents.
 Meanwhile, Julius Clarke, a brilliant and witty critic for The Village Voice, cannot sustain himself with his literary work and is forced to take temporary jobs to supplement his income—which he finds demeaning.
 At one of his temp jobs, he meets a successful, slightly younger man David Cohen.
-Juliius seduces him and eventually moves in with him and allows himself to be kept like a housewife.
+Julius seduces him and eventually moves in with him and allows himself to be kept like a housewife.
 He keeps Marina and Danielle away from David.

 Meanwhile, Danielle begins two flirtations, one with Ludovic Seeley, an Australian editor who has moved to New York City to start a literary journal The Monitor (named after Le Moniteur Universel) and another with Marina's father Murray, who begins an email correspondence at first using her job and later concern over Marina's unemployment as reasons to keep contacting her.

 Marina, still hanging on to the last traces of her It-girl status, is unsettled by the arrival of her 19-year-old cousin Bootie, who has dropped out of university to pursue a program of educating himself by his own design.
-Bootie reveres the Thwaites and looks up to his uncle Murray, in whose footsteps he wants to follow; but Marina is dismissive, calling him "Fat Fredrick."
+Bootie reveres the Thwaites and looks up to his uncle Murray, in whose footsteps he wants to follow; but Marina is dismissive, calling him "Fat Fredrick".
 She finds how he has installed himself in the Thwaite home creepy.
 Despite this, things quickly fall in line for Bootie: Murray is impressed by both his desire to leave his small town and his desire to self-educate.
 Murray offers him a salary and work as his private secretary.
 Through Marina, Bootie also is able to rent Julius's old apartment.

 Though Danielle is more attracted to Seeley, she makes the mistake of introducing him to Marina as a possible editor for his magazine.
 Danielle watches from the sidelines as Seeley and Marina begin to work together and start a relationship.
 Seeley also inspires Marina to begin to work on her book anew, which she decides to name The Emperor's Children Have No Clothes, inspired by something that Seeley tells her.
 As the possibility of being with Seeley dissolves, Danielle begins sleeping with Murray.